shanegriffiths/starter/README.md

 2. Type the following command:

 ```
-$ yarn
+yarn
 ```
-3. The npm command should install without error.
+3. The yarn command should install without error.
 Next, run:

 ```
-$ yarn run
+yarn run
 ```
 You will then be presented with the development scripts you have available to run.

 * **Build** - This is a one-time run script which generates all of the assets.
 This script is mainly run in the post-deploy process.
 * **Watch** - This enables the watch task on all assets, and triggers LiveReload.
 * **Modernizr** - This is a dedicated script which runs Modernizr.
-Remember to manually add your test conditiions to the `gulpfile`
+Remember to manually add your test conditions to the `gulpfile`
-* **Styleguide** - This will generate a fresh styleguide under `/styleguide/`.
+* **Style guide** - This will generate a fresh style guide under `/styleguide/`.
+* **Deploy style guide** - This will deploy the style guide to its appropriate GitHub Page.

 ---

-To run one of the above tasks, re-run the `$ npm run` command and add the task name, for example:
+To run one of the above tasks, re-run the `yarn run` command and add the task name, for example:

 ```
-$ npm run watch
+yarn run watch
 ```

 ## **Optional Extras**

 ### Live Reload

-In order to use livereload, you need to install the browser-extension.
+In order to use live reload, you need to install the browser-extension.
 We use [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).

 ### Modernizr

 Modernizr functionality is provided in this boilerplate.
-Modernizr doesn't work inside the `Watch` script.
-Instead you need to manually set the tests you want to add inside the gulpfile then use the `Modernizr` script to run.
+Modernizr doesn't work inside the `watch` script.
+Instead you need to manually set the tests you want to add inside the gulpfile then use the `modernizr` script to run.

 ---